DevExpress-Examples/obsolete-xaf-how-to-generate-a-sequential-and-user-friendly-identifier-field-within-an-xpo-business/Readme.md

 2. If you have validation rules for your business class, the `OnSaving` method (and thus the sequence generation) is called only after all validation is passed.
 However, in rare cases, if a database related error is thrown during the first save and then the form is re-saved, the`OnSaving` method may be called again and a new sequence can be generated.
 This may lead to gaps in sequential numbers, which is not always allowed by business requirements (e.g., government regulations).
 To avoid this, you can use a more complicated solution from the [How to generate and assign a sequential number for a business object within a database transaction, while being a part of a successful saving process (XAF)](https://www.devexpress.com/Support/Center/p/E2829) example or implement a database-level solution to handle such situations, for example, using triggers.

 3. In the [Integrated Mode](https://docs.devexpress.com/eXpressAppFramework/113436/data-security-and-safety/security-system/security-tiers/2-tier-security-integrated-mode-and-ui-level) and [Middle Tier Application Server](https://docs.devexpress.com/eXpressAppFramework/113439/data-security-and-safety/security-system/security-tiers/middle-tier-security) scenarios, the newly generated sequence number will appear in the DetailView only after a manual refresh, because the sequence is generated on the server side only and is not passed to the client.
-For additional information, refer to the [Refresh the Identifier field value in UI" section](https://www.devexpress.com/Support/Center/p/T567184) KB article.
+For additional information, refer to the following section of the KB article: [Refresh the Identifier field value in UI](https://www.devexpress.com/Support/Center/p/T567184).

 4. You can find functional [EasyTest](https://docs.devexpress.com/eXpressAppFramework/113211/debugging-testing-and-error-handling/functional-tests-easy-test) scripts for this scenario in the _Solution2.Module\FunctionalTests\E4904.ets_ file.